-The Amsterdam Seminar Global Intellectual History is a platform for researchers from different faculties and departments at the University of Amsterdam who are working in the field of intellectual history and related disciplines.
+The Utrecht/Amsterdam Seminar Global Intellectual History is a platform for researchers from different faculties and departments at the University of Amsterdam and Utrecht University who are working in the field of intellectual history and related disciplines.
 These include, among others, the history of historical, legal and political thought, conceptual history, the social and cultural history of ideas, as well as research at the intersection between intellectual history, institutions, politics, and practices.

 We understand global intellectual history (1) in the basic sense that we do not exclude or privilege any geographical region or historical period; (2) to imply a self-reflexive and critical orientation to the historical rootedness of conceptual categories and intellectual traditions; and we believe (3) that global intellectual history should be concerned not only with connections, exchange, comparison, integration, interdependence and transfer, but also with conflict, disintegration, separation, resistance, boundaries and locality.

 dr. Camille Creyghton (History and Cultural Studies, UvA / Queen Mary, London), dr. Boyd van Dijk (European Studies, UvA), prof. dr. Annelien De Dijn (Political History, UU), dr. Lisa Kattenberg (History, UvA), dr. René Koekkoek (Political History, UU), dr. Matthijs Lok (European Studies, UvA), Tamara Mercante Thierauf (Student-Assistant, European Studies, UvA)

 You can reach us by leaving a comment or by emailing to the addresses you will find on our personal pages.